 Teachers are key to the atelier learning experience.
-Each of our staff is a former top student of Tom Bass with a wide range of experience and knowledge of techniques and above all, the ability to encourage and guide students to achieve their goals.
+Several of our staff are former top students of Tom Bass.
+All our teachers have a wide range of experience and knowledge of techniques and above all, the ability to encourage and guide students to achieve their goals.

 Teachers take all term classes as well as selected Workshops.
 Other special workshops are given by guest sculptors with established practices in their specialist field.

 Karen Alexander teaches the Saturday AM Workshop and the ‘Sculpture In a Day, Soapstone Carving Workshops’.